iam4722202468/TextGame3/readme.txt

 startpoint: ;1;      <-- specifies where the game starts*
 health: 998          <-- specifies player starting health*
 maxinventory: 5000   <-- specifies the maximum amount of items the player can have
 maxhealth: 999       <-- specifies the maximum health the player can have
-playername: nigger      <-- specifies the player name
+playername: ace      <-- specifies the player name

 ~~~~~~~~~~